Learnable Descent Algorithm for Nonsmooth Nonconvex Image Reconstruction: Introduction

 To mitigate the aforementioned issues of DNNs, a class of \emph{learnable optimization algorithms} (LOAs) has been proposed recently.
 The main idea of LOA is to map a known iterative optimization algorithm to a DNN.
 The DNN is restricted to have a small number of blocks, where each block (also called a phase) mimics one iteration of the algorithm but with certain components replaced by network layers, and the network parameter $\theta$ of the DNN is learned such that the outputs of the DNN fit the desired solutions given in the training data.

-Consider the standard setting of supervised learning with a set of $N$ pairs of training data, $\{(\bbf^{(s)}, \hat{\xbf}^{(s)}): s \in [N] \}$, such that $\bbf^{(s)}$ is the input data of the DNN, for instance, a noisy and/or corrupted image or compressed or encoded data, and $\hat{\xbf}^{(s)}$ is the corresponding ground truth high quality image that the output of the DNN is expected to match.
-We study a general framework of LOA which can be described by a bi-level optimization problem, where the upper-level minimization is described by the loss function $\mathcal{L}$, and the lower-level minimization forms the constraint, as follows:
+Consider the standard setting of supervised learning with a pair of training data $(\bbf, \hat{\xbf})$, where $\bbf$ is the input data of the DNN, for instance, a noisy and/or corrupted image or compressed or encoded data, and $\hat{\xbf}$ is the corresponding ground truth high quality image that the output of the DNN is expected to match.

+We study a general framework of LOA which can be described by the following problem:

+where $f$ is the data fidelity term to ensure that the reconstructed image $\mathbf{x}$ is faithful to the given data $\mathbf{b}$, $r$ is the regularization that may incorporate proper prior information of $\mathbf{x}$, and $\Xcal \subset \mathbb{R}^n$ is the admissible set of solutions.
+The regularization $r(\cdot; \theta)$ is realized as a DNN with parameter $\theta$ to be learned.
+If needed, the data fidelity term $f$ can also incorporate learnable components, in which case the parameters in $r$ and $f$ are collectively denoted by $\theta$.
+However, in the present work, we consider the case where only $r$ involves $\theta$ for simplicity, as the generalization is straightforward.